 “Josh proposed Trello as an option for the developers to more easily track their work.
 Sounds great, until you need to know which one is the source of truth.”Kelly Vaughn, CEO & Founder, The Taproom

-“I tended to find issues connecting member accounts in Trello to assignees in Basecamp and keeping that consistent.”Josh Echeverri, Developer, The Taproom
+“I tended to find issues connecting member accounts in Trello to assignees in Basecamp and keeping that consistent.
+That’s when we realized it was time for a change.
+We looked at Zapier but it wasn’t scalable for our needs, so we looked at Unito.”Josh Echeverri, Developer, The Taproom

 The Taproom turned to Unito to keep their Basecamp projects and Trello boards aligned.
 They appreciated the flexibility and customizability of their integration since it meant that developers could keep the agile workflow they needed in Trello while other collaborators handled project management and client relations in Basecamp.